2cld/netstack/docs/portals/eve-ng/install.md

 13. Connect to the VM and start it to begin the Ubuntu installation.

 Phase 2: Ubuntu Server Installation and EVE-NG Pre-installation
-1. Proceed with the standard Ubuntu 16.04 LTS server installation steps within the Hyper-V console.
+1. Proceed with the standard Ubuntu 22.04.5 LTS server installation steps within the Hyper-V console.
-2. After the Ubuntu installation completes and the VM reboots, log in with the user credentials you created during the Ubuntu setup.
+2. After the Ubuntu installation completes and the VM reboots, log in with ghadmin.
-3. Gain root access by typing sudo su and entering your user password.
+3. Gain root access.
-4. Change the root password to something memorable (e.g., "eve").
+4. Change the root password to What#Time.
 5. Execute apt-get update followed by apt-get upgrade to update Ubuntu packages.
 After the upgrade, shut down the server by typing shutdown now.
 ```bash
 apt-get update